rugbyprof/3013-Algorithms/Assignments/06-P02/README.md

   - Banner
   - Any source code YOU wrote (commented as directed [here](../../Resources/01-Comments/README.md))
   - 4 screen shots (fitted to one page)
+  - If your banner is wrong: -1 letter grade.
+The banner is to keep your programs organized.
+Or I can stop taking late work ...

 #### Banner